Bok Choy / Pak Choy

 This cultivar is longer and narrower than a regular mid-size bok choy, but it tastes the same and can be used in exactly the same way.
 It does have the advantage that the stems are less bulky, thus need less lead time over the leaves when cooking and the texture of the dish will be less coarse.
 It frequently shows up in Asian markets in Los Angeles, but probably not much elsewhere yet.

-Buying: Look for the large variety of white stemmed Bok Choy and the larger varieties of Shanghai Bok Choy in most North American produce markets and many supermarkets.
+Buying: The large white stemmed Bok Choy can be found in most North American produce and supermarkets.
 The other forms shown above will only be available in markets serving an Asian community.
+Look for firm heads with bright green leaves and without soft spots or discoloration on the white leaf stems.

 Storing: All forms of bok choy should be loosely wrapped and refrigerated.
 They will keep several days and then start to turn yellow.
-Yellowing leaves have lost their flavor but if it hasn't gone too far the stems may still be used.
+Yellowing leaves have lost their flavor and must be discarded.

-The White stemmed variety is often used in stir fries and soups.
-It is usually best to cut or tear the green leaves away from the stems into the desired size.
+Cooking: The White stemmed Bok Choy is often used in stir fries and soups.
+It is usually best to cut or tear the green leaves away from the white stems and into the desired size.
 Slice the stems diagonally crosswise to the width desired.
 The larger the stem the narrower the width should be.
 Keep the stems and leaves separate.

 When cooking, give the stems a lead of 1 to 4 minutes depending on size and method.
 For stir fries, the leaves should be stirred in just enough to be coated with oil, then the liquid ingredients are added.
 Cover and simmer until the stem slices are crisp tender.
 Do not overcook.